d33pmind/rwd-makeovers/01/RWDMKVR-Chapter-01.md

 ### Welcome to the multi-device world

 Hey, everyone!
-Before WIFI and mobile devices, people used to access the Internet on their phone.
+Before WiFi and mobile devices, people used to access the Internet on their phone.
 Through telephone landlines on screeching modems, desktop computers were connecting to the Internet.

 Designing for the web used to mean designing for displays on cathode ray tube monitors that sat on desks.